-Texas Tech University does not tolerate discrimination or harassment of students based on or related to sex, race, national origin, religion, age, disability, protected veteran status, or other protected categories, classes, or characteristics.
-While sexual orientation and gender identity are not protected categories under state or federal law, it is Texas Tech University policy not to discriminate for these reasons.
-Actions related to $admission, discipline, housing, extracurricular \ and \ academic$ opportunities shall not be made based on a student's protected status.
-Discriminatory behavior is prohibited regardless of the manner in which it is exhibited, whether verbally, in writing, or electronically displayed or conveyed.
-Individuals who violate these policies and laws are subject to disciplinary action, up to and including expulsion.
+Texas Tech University does not tolerate discrimination or harassmentofstudentsbasedonorrelatedtosex,race,national origin, religion, age, disability, protected veteran status, or other protected categories, classes, or characteristics.
+While sexual orientation and gender identity are not protected categories under state or federal law, it is Texas Tech University Students: Matt Gregory, Dean of Students policy not to discriminate for these reasons.
+Actions related to admission, discipline, housing, extracurricular and academic 201AA Student Union, Box 42031 opportunitiesshallnotbemadebasedonastudent's protected Lubbock, TX 79409 status.
+Discriminatory behavior is prohibited regardless of the (806) 742-SAFE (7233) manner in which it is exhibited, whether verbally, in writing, or matt.gregory@ttu.edu electronically displayed or conveyed.
+Individuals who violate these policies and laws are subject to disciplinary action, up to Athletics: Dr. Judi Henry and including expulsion.

-Examples of the types of discrimination that are strictly prohibited by Texas Tech include but are not limited to: sexual misconduct/harassment, the failure to provide equal opportunity in athletics, discrimination in a school's science, technology, engineering, and math (STEM) courses and programs, and discrimination based on pregnancy.
+Examples of the types of discrimination that are strictly prohibited by Texas Tech include but are not limited to: sexual misconduct/harassment,thefailuretoprovideequalopportunity judi.henry@ttu.edu in athletics, discrimination in a school's science, technology, engineering, and math (STEM) courses and programs, and discrimination based on pregnancy.